 To initiate a Federal Court review, you must file a civil action in the appropriate district court within 60 days of receiving the Appeals Council’s decision.
 This process involves filing a complaint and serving the appropriate parties, adhering to federal court procedures.

-Contact Farmer & Morris Law, PLLC Today
+Contact Farmer & Morris Law, PLLC, Today

 If you’re seeking Social Security benefits in Asheville, North Carolina, Farmer & Morris Law, PLLC, is here to help.
-Contact us today for a free consultation and let a Social Security attorney assist you in securing the benefits you deserve.
+Contact us for a free consultation and let a Social Security attorney assist you in securing the benefits you deserve.